Jocker666z/vgm2flac/README.md

 * If available, the tags are always implemented in the final file.
 * FLAC default quality is: 16 bits with compression level `--lax -8pl32`
 * Default decoding/encoding loop:
-	* vgm encoding in WAV
+	* vgm decoding to WAV
+	* optional: remove audio silence
+	* apply fade out (if necessary or forced)
 	* false stereo detection (md5 channel + noise db compare)
-	* apply fade out (if necessary or forced), remove audio silence (optional), peak normalisation to -1db
+	* optional: peak normalisation to -1db
-	* WAV encoding in FLAC
+	* WAV compressing to FLAC
-	* optional: compress to Monkes's Audio at level `-c5000`
+	* optional: compressing to Monkes's Audio at level `-c5000`
 	* optional: encoding to Opus at 192kb
-	* optional: compress to WAVPACK at level `-hhx3`
+	* optional: compressing to WAVPACK at level `-hhx3`
 	* remove duplicate files (diff)

 ### Arguments options